Icinga/icinga2/doc/6-distributed-monitoring.md

 * [Microsoft .NET Framework 2.0](http://www.microsoft.com/de-de/download/details.aspx?id=1639)

 The installer package includes the [NSClient++](http://www.nsclient.org/) so that Icinga 2 can use its built-in plugins.
-You can use the [nscp-local commands from the ITL](10-icinga-template-library.md#nscp-plugin-check-commands) for these plugins.
+You can find more details in [this chapter](#distributed-monitoring-windows-nscp).

 ![Icinga 2 Windows Setup](images/distributed-monitoring/icinga2_windows_setup_installer_01.png)
 ![Icinga 2 Windows Setup](images/distributed-monitoring/icinga2_windows_setup_installer_02.png)